dashaluna/hm-content-toc/README.md

 * English - default, always included

-*Note:* All my plugins are localized/translateable by default.
+*Note:* All my plugins are localized/translatable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
-For translating I recommend ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/).

 == License: GPLv2 or later ==